 Lesson If the public charging infrastructure lacks, by picking the right EVSE you can carry your own charging infrastructure.

 The second trick is that slowly the situation is changing, with fast charging stations being (slowly) installed in that region.
-The CCS station's help, even though they're lower power (25 kiloWatt), for owners of those cars, and there have been several promises of CHAdeMO station installations north of Sacramento.

 Other areas have even better electric vehicle infrastructure.
 A look at the East Coast charging station maps in early 2016 shows it's feasible to travel pretty freely throughout the heavily populated corridors along the East Coast, especially between Washington DC and Boston.
 Europe has its own areas of great charging infrastructure, especially in the Netherlands.